“Never forget that justice is what love looks like in public,” Cornel West, American philosopher and political activist.

-In Washington State, where Apptentive is headquartered, we’re fortunate to live in a place that doesn’t require us to stand in line in order to vote and has embraced mail-in voting.
+In Washington State, where Alchemer Mobile (formerly Apptentive) is headquartered, we’re fortunate to live in a place that doesn’t require us to stand in line in order to vote and has embraced mail-in voting.
 As a result, our voting participation is higher than the national average, averaging over 60 percent in the last four presidential elections.

 Is a system that results in about half of eligible voters actually voting successful?

 Earlier this year, we at Alchemer Mobile (formerly Apptentive) outlined a “Days of Action” policy (inspired by Adam Kleinberg and the Traction team), which several of our teammates have utilized or plan to utilize specifically to increase the voter turnout percentages.
 In addition, we are giving all employees Election Day as paid time off so they can become civically engaged or go vote in-person at this time.